#InTheseTweets | Twenty-Fourth Edition

 The Trump-approved deployment of unidentified federal agents on U.S. citizens is an indicator of his continued desire to enact a full-on dictatorship.
 This is a specific war waged on Black Lives Matter activism that is not differentiating between the race of those who are advocating.
 The need for legislative intervention is critical as there is deep concern that these actions will replicate in various cities that offer a pronounced resistance to police brutality.

-After months of showing up for briefings and visits to virus-ravaged locations (including hospitals) unmasked, Donald Trump has finally decided to don a jet black, super villain looking face covering.
+us-ravaged locations (including hospitals) unmasked, Donald Trump has finally decided to don a jet black, super villain looking face covering.
 All of sudden he claims it’s an act of patriotism to wear a mask, when he formerly railed against social distancing requirements.
 Maybe it’s the hundreds of thousands of deaths he’s decided to recognize, or the record-setting unemployment brought on by the pandemic, or the fact that members of his own campaign team contracted the coronavirus that has changed his tune.

 Whether he feels as if his newfound cautionary measures symbolize leadership or not is beyond a point of redemption.
 His cavalier attitude has impacted the position of many of his devout followers and in turn, has done a great deal of irreversible damage.